-"Today, Russia and Japan, have focused their efforts on building a new model of mutually beneficial cooperation in the establishment of new principles of economic cooperation.
-A couple of years ago it was hard to imagine that the business circles of our countries so will actively plan for the implementation of joint investment projects in the field of information technology, pharmaceuticals, agriculture, urban environment development of advanced industrial technology ... "- said the chairman of the Russian-Japanese Business Council Alexey Repik .
-Today, all this becomes a reality.
+"Today, Russia and Japan have focused their efforts on building a new model of mutually beneficial cooperation, laying down new principles for economic cooperation.
+Just a couple of years ago, it was difficult to imagine that the business circles of our countries will actively plan the implementation of joint investment projects in the field of information technology, pharmaceuticals, agriculture, urban development, advanced industrial technologies ... ", says Alexei Repik, Chairman of the Russian-Japanese Business Council .
+And today all this becomes a reality.

-Intensification of economic and investment cooperation, as a means of improvement of bilateral political relations are closely monitoring and in Japan and in other countries.
-The rapprochement with Russia as an economic partner of Japan will help to build relations with China, says the professor of the Tokyo International Christian University Stephen Neydzhi.
-It should be noted that in November 2016, the economy and energy ministers of Russia and Japan agreed to develop cooperation in several projects, including a joint oil and gas exploration in the Russian Far East, as well as cooperation in the field of wind energy and deactivation of NPP "Fukushima".
+The intensification of economic and investment cooperation as a means of improving bilateral political relations is closely monitored both in Japan itself and in other countries.
+Rapprochement with Russia as an economic partner will help Japan build relations with China, believes Professor Stephen Nagey of the Tokyo International Christian University.
+It should be noted that in November 2016, the ministers of economy and energy of Russia and Japan agreed on the development of cooperation in a number of projects, including joint oil and gas production in the Russian Far East, as well as interaction in the field of wind power and decontamination of the Fukushima nuclear power plant.

 The main buyers of oil and LNG, produced by "Sakhalin Energy" - the Asia-Pacific region.
 To date, the oil supplied to China, Japan, South Korea, Indonesia, the United States, the Philippines, Taiwan.
 Participants of the project "Sakhalin-2» are «Gazprom» (50% + 1 share), the British-Dutch by Shell, and also Japan's Mitsui and Mitsubishi.
 In addition, in "Gazprom" plans - the construction of the third stage of the plant on Sakhalin.